2022 Ocean Engineering Degree Guide

 Ocean Engineers mix different types of engineering from civil to electrical to chemical with a knowledge of the ocean.
 Some of the tasks they may complete include developing instruments to take measurements, building structures to control water levels, and constructing underwater tunnels.
 In order to prepare for this career you will take classes in oceanography, civil engineering, naval architecture, computer-aided design, and maritime systems along with more specialized classes like analysis of ocean waves and air-sea interactions to learn everything about the Ocean Engineering field.

-Requirements for Getting a Degree in Ocean Engineering
+What Are The Requirements For a Degree in Ocean Engineering

 Since Ocean Engineering combines the field of engineering with oceanography, students should have a strong background in math, chemistry, and physics.
 Strong critical thinking and problem solving skills will aid students in designing new structures that can withstand the corrosive and unpredictable nature of the ocean.
 It is also important you are able to work in teams and have strong communication skills to explain projects and ensure they move along successfully.